Intertropical Convergence Zone: Meteorology

-The ITCZ was originally identified from the 1920s to the 1940s as the Intertropical Front (ITF), but after the recognition in the 1940s and the 1950s of the significance of wind field convergence in tropical weather production, the term Intertropical Convergence Zone (ITCZ) was then applied.
+The ITCZ was originally identified from the 1920s to the 1940s as the Intertropical Front (ITF); however, after the recognition of the significance of wind field convergence in tropical weather production in the 1940s and 1950s, the term Intertropical Convergence Zone (ITCZ) was then applied.

-The ITCZ appears as a band of clouds, usually thunderstorms, that encircle the globe near the Equator.
+The ITCZ appears as a band of clouds, typically thunderstorms, that encircle the globe near the Equator.
 In the Northern Hemisphere, the trade winds move in a southwestward direction from the northeast, while in the Southern Hemisphere, they move northwestward from the southeast.
 When the ITCZ is positioned north or south of the Equator, these directions change according to the Coriolis effect imparted by Earth's rotation.
 For instance, when the ITCZ is situated north of the Equator, the southeast trade wind changes to a southwest wind as it crosses the Equator.
 The ITCZ is formed by vertical motion largely appearing as convective activity of thunderstorms driven by solar heating, which effectively draw air in; these are the trade winds.
 The ITCZ is effectively a tracer of the ascending branch of the Hadley cell and is wet.
 The dry descending branch is the horse latitudes.

 The location of the ITCZ gradually varies with the seasons, roughly corresponding with the location of the thermal equator.
 As the heat capacity of the oceans is greater than air over land, migration is more prominent over land.
 Over the oceans, where the convergence zone is better defined, the seasonal cycle is more subtle, as the convection is constrained by the distribution of ocean temperatures.
 Sometimes, a double ITCZ forms, with one located north and another south of the Equator, one of which is usually stronger than the other.
 When this occurs, a narrow ridge of high pressure forms between the two convergence zones.